mdiaz683/CNNFingerprints/README.md

 # Fingerprint-Based Gender Classification Using CNNs

 ## Overview
-This project explores the use of Convolutional Neural Networks (CNNs) for gender classification from fingerprint images.
-By leveraging deep learning, it aims to uncover patterns that distinguish male and female fingerprints, offering potential applications in forensic science and biometric security.
+This project explores the application of Convolutional Neural Networks (CNNs) for gender classification from fingerprint images.
+By leveraging deep learning architectures, it aims to uncover patterns that distinguish male and female fingerprints, offering potential applications in forensic science and biometric security.

 ## Why It Matters
 Traditional fingerprint analysis relies heavily on human expertise, making it subjective and time-consuming.
 This project investigates how AI can enhance accuracy and efficiency in gender classification, paving the way for advancements in automated biometric systems.